gongqilin/API/my_application/list_application.md

 # Application List

-Select the **'MY APPLICATION'** from the main menu.
+Select the **'MY APPLICATION'** from the Main menu.
 This will take the user to the Application Listing page, as shown below.

 ![Application Listing](../images/ApplicationListing.png)